fsr/haskell-lessons/script/source/exercises/safe-html.rst

     Meaning you can for instance call ``render`` from within ``render`` to render a nested ``Html`` value.

 .. [#partial_application] This can be nicely done using a partially applied ``Container`` constructor.

+.. [#num_attrs] This is the same as the length of the attribute list.

 .. [#finding]
     To see if an element of a list satisfies a predicate there are two ways.